stephenprager92/bethlehem-neighborhood-map/README.md

 This project is a simple single-page application that displays a map and useful information about a list of interesting local landmarks in Bethlehem, PA (my hometown).
 Users can query for a particular location to narrow the selections, and click on a map marker to discover photos, ratings, and likes.
 The application uses the React library to display the page's UI and gathers map/location information by fetching data from the Google Maps and Foursquare Places APIs.

+At this point in development, there is a static list of 10 popular Bethlehem locations included within the application.
+For now, I have hard-coded these locations into the App component to reduce API requests, but this may eventually change as I make further updates.

 The application is also responsive and restructures its layout for a better user experience on tablet / mobile screens.

 ## Table of Contents